risingwavelabs/risingwave/CONTRIBUTING.md

 Thanks for your interest in contributing to RisingWave!
 We welcome and appreciate contributions.

 This document describes how to submit your code changes.
 To learn about the development process, see the [developer guide](docs/developer-guide.md).
-To understand the design and implementation of RisingWave, refer to the design docs listed in [readme.md in the design docs directory](docs/README.md).
+To understand the design and implementation of RisingWave, refer to the design docs listed in [docs/README.md](docs/README.md).

 If you have questions, you can search for existing discussions or start a new discussion in the [Discussions forum of RisingWave](https://github.com/singularity-data/risingwave/discussions), or ask in the RisingWave Community channel on Slack.
 Please use the [invitation link](https://join.slack.com/t/risingwave-community/shared_invite/zt-120rft0mr-d8uGk3d~NZiZAQWPnElOfw) to join the channel.